leonardoLavagna/Simple-Search-Engine/README.md

 # ADM-HW3
-Our goal is to build a search engine over the "Top Anime Series" from the list of MyAnimeList https://myanimelist.net.
+Our goal is to build some Search Engines over the "Top Anime Series" from the list of MyAnimeList https://myanimelist.net.
 ## Contributors
 - Simone Chieppa
 - Onur Ergun